Naereen/web-sphinx/apk.en.rst

 - **Sonometer**: current volume, very well done!
 - **Pedometer**: any good application will do it.
 If you have a "connected watch" it can talk to the application!

+I like to use a software which allows to automatically reduce the lightness of my screen, and its blue light.
+I use `"Bluelight Filter for Eye Care - Auto screen filter" <https://play.google.com/store/apps/details?id=jp.ne.hardyinfinity.bluelightfilter.free>`_ on Android since many years, and I'm happy about it.
+Sadly the free version does not allow to change the lightness automatically at a chosen time in the night (like `Redshift <http://jonls.dk/redshift/>`_ does on Linux), but it's not so bad.

 And finally:

 - Your favorite app that offers a **VPN** (e.g., **NordVPN**);